Welcome to our 52 Weeks to a Simplified and Organized Home Challenge.

 - Asking yourself, “If I had to move or downsize today, would I take this item with me?”

-- Being an intentional shopper when you are grocery shopping, clothes shopping, or shopping to decorate the spaces in your home.
+- Being an intentional shopper when you are grocery shopping, clothes shopping, or shopping for home decor items.

 - Only Handle It Once (OHIO) means picking up after yourself throughout the day and placing items back where they belong.

-- Having a solid game plan for things like paper clutter, arts, and crafts your kids bring home, unexpected gifts, and other random items.
+- Having a solid game plan for things like paper clutter, crafts your kids bring home, unexpected gifts, and other random items.